 UN employment: 0 (out of more than 120 personnel serving from over 70 countries)

 Gratis personnel: 1 (legal advice to the UN office dealing with Sexual Exploitation and Abuse)

-History: Canada provided the Military Adviser to the Secretary-General (MilAd, who is head of OMA) from 1992 to 1995 (Maurice Baril, Major-General at the time, later Canadian Chief of Defence Staff).
+History: Canada provided the Military Adviser to the Secretary-General (MilAd, who is head of OMA) from 1992 to 1995 (Maurice Baril, Major-General at the time, later full general and Canadian Chief of Defence Staff).
 The last leadership post held by Canada in OMA was Chief, Military Planning Service (Col. Dave Barr, serving 2011-2015).

 Current status (Canadian police in UN Police Division)

 UN employment: 0

 Civilian positions: these are not contributions made by UN member states but are individual hired by the UN.
 However, in a major advance, Gilles Michaud, formerly with the RCMP, was appointed (30 May 2019) as Under-Secretary-General for Safety and Security.
 Although the position is won on merit, it is usual for governments to support their citizens who are seeking such high-level positions.
 Still, is not a secondment from the Canadian police so it is not considered a Canadian governmental contribution.